-China's Baidu rolls out ChatGPT rival to public
+Baidu leads public rollout of AI chatbots in China

 Chinese generative AI apps must "adhere to the core values of socialism" and refrain from threatening national security, according to the guidelines published this month.

-When tested by AFP on Thursday, ERNIE Bot easily answered mundane questions such as "What is the capital of China" and "Do you have any hobbies".
+When tested by AFP on Thursday, ERNIE Bot easily answered mundane questions such as "What is the capital of China?" and "Do you have any hobbies?"

-But on sensitive topics such as China's bloody clampdown on the pro-democracy protesters at Beijing's Tiananmen Square in 1989, it said: "Let's change the topic and start again."
+But on sensitive topics such as China's bloody clampdown on pro-democracy protesters at Beijing's Tiananmen Square in 1989, it said: "Let's change the topic and start again."

-Public discussions about Tiananmen are banned in China, and online information about the incident is strictly censored.
+Tiananmen is a particularly sensitive subject in China and online information and discussion about it is strictly censored.

 When asked about Taiwan, a self-ruling island that China claims as its territory, ERNIE Bot offered a longer answer.